bbauska/JS-svg/README.md

 <p><small><small><i><b>Figure 3-4.</b> Various stroke-dasharray values</i></small></small></p>

-If you want to connect one straight line to another, you'd use a polyline element.
+<p>If you want to connect one straight line to another, you'd use a
+polyline element.
 This takes a points array of space-separated (or comma-separated) values to define each x and y coordinate.
 The array of points needs to be converted to a string before being set as the attribute value.
 I show how to do this in the following example using the join() array method.
-The result is shown in Figure 3-5.
+The result is shown in Figure 3-5.</p>

 <pre>
 // <i>An array of points.</i>